 Where Else Can I Learn More about 802.11 Technology and the Wi-Fi Industry?

 Reading this book from cover to cover is a great way to start understanding Wi-Fi technology.
-In addition, because of the rapidly changing nature of 802.11 WLAN technologies, the authors of this book would like to recommend these additional resources:
+In addition, because of the rapidly changing nature of 802.11 WLAN technologies, the authors of this book recommend these additional resources: